-- (a) Licensees must abide by all orders of the Board issued pursuant to 7 V.S.A. § 904(e)(1) and Board Rule 4. - (b) If Cannabis or Cannabis Product is adulterated due to the willful or intentional misuse of a pesticide, the Cannabis must be destroyed in accordance with section 2.2.8 of this rule and reported to the Board by: - i.
+- (a) Licensees must abide by all orders of the Board issued pursuant to 7 V.S.A. § 904(e)(1) and Board Rule 4.
+All licensees shall make a prompt report to the Board upon discovery of adulterated Cannabis or Cannabis Product, regardless of cause or fault. - (b) If Cannabis or Cannabis Product is adulterated due to the willful or intentional misuse of a pesticide, the Cannabis must be destroyed in accordance with section 2.2.8 of this rule and reported to the Board by: - i.
 The cultivator, or - ii.
 A testing laboratory, which must destroy whatever adulterated Cannabis or Cannabis Product is in its possession. - (c) If Cannabis or Cannabis Product is adulterated due to no fault of the license holder they may attempt to remediate if doing so can be done safely, provided that Cannabis or Cannabis Product that tests at impermissible levels of human pathogens may not be remediated.
-Adulteration without fault may occur due to atmospheric drift of an adulterant, or a similar natural phenomenon. - i.
-Remediation may include refinement into a manufactured product using a licensed manufacturer.
+Adulteration without fault may occur due to atmospheric drift of an adulterant, or a similar natural phenomenon.

-- ii.
+- i.
+Remediation may include refinement into a manufactured product using a licensed manufacturer. - ii.
 Any remediated product needs to be retested for the adulterant subsequent to remediation. - iii.
-If an adulteration poses a public health issue subsequent to remediation the Cannabis or Cannabis Product will need to be destroyed in accordance with section 2.2.8 of this rule.

-2.2.20 Cannabis Establishment Identification Card Requirement

-- (a) All persons working at a Cannabis Establishment must have an identification card issued by the Board pursuant to Rule 1.16. - (b) Any person working at a Cannabis Establishment must have their identification card in their possession at all times while working at the Cannabis Establishment.
+If an adulteration poses a public health issue subsequent to remediation the Cannabis or Cannabis Product will need to be destroyed in accordance with section 2.2.8 of this rule. - iii.iv.If Cannabis or Cannabis Product found to contain actionable levels of aspergillus, a label so indicating must travel with the product, and appropriate steps shall be taken to make aware those staff who may be exposed. - 2.2.20 Cannabis Establishment Identification Card Requirement - (a) All persons working at a Cannabis Establishment must have an identification card issued by the Board pursuant to Rule 1.16. - (b) Any person working at a Cannabis Establishment must have their identification card in their possession at all times while working at the Cannabis Establishment.